 ADN launched the Associates program, which draws on the gifts of volunteers to expand ADN's offerings of speakers and written resources.
 Christine Guth became ADN's first Associate.

 ADN collaborated with MennoMedia to publish updated editions of the classic books

 After We're Gone, originally published in the 1980s by Mennonite Central Committee.
 ADN bid farewell to Paul Leichty with appreciation for his vision and years of service to the organization.
 Christine Guth was named program director and carried the staff leadership role single-handedly for two years.

 Timothy J. Burkholder began as executive director in February.
 ADN moved from the now-overcrowded office in College Mennonite Church to the new Mennonite Church USA office building in Elkhart, Indiana.

-A new Partnership established with the Congregational Life Ministries of the Church of the Brethren.
-ADN board of directors expanded to include an ex-officio board member appointed by the Congregational Life Ministries of the Church of the Brethren.
+A new partnership was established with Congregational Life Ministries (now Discipleship Ministries) of the Church of the Brethren.
+The ADN board of directors expanded to include an ex-officio board member appointed by the Congregational Life Ministries of the Church of the Brethren.

 After collecting stories of congregations that had implemented a vision like that described in

 Supportive Care in the Congregation, ADN staff and volunteers wrote